Assistant Professor Director, Public Policy Minor

-George E. Mitchell is an assistant professor of political science and an affiliate of the public service management program at the City College of New York.
-Before joining City College he worked in the post-conflict reconstruction sector in the Middle East and was a founding member of the Transnational NGO Initiative at the Maxwell School of Syracuse University.
+George E. Mitchell is an assistant professor of political science and an affiliate of the public service management (MPA) and international relations (IR-MA) programs at the City College of New York, specializing in NGO management and leadership.
+Before joining City College Professor Mitchell worked in the post-conflict reconstruction sector in the Middle East and was a founding Member of the Transnational NGO Initiative at the Maxwell School of Syracuse University.

 - PhD (Political Science), Syracuse University, 2011